tmytek/tlkcore-examples/README.md

 #### Ethernet/RJ-45

-* DHCP - Put devide and host PC in the LAN.
+* DHCP - Put the device and host PC in the LAN.
 * Static IP - Configure your network environment to IP: **192.168.100**.xxx, and Subnet Mask Bits <= `/24`, likes: 255.255.255.0

   ![network](/images/Network.png)